donald-hls/AI-Stock-Picker/README.md

 ##  Data Processing
 - Obtained historical data from Wharton Research Data Services
+- Used Historic Data obtained from 2001 to 2024

 - Collected and computed fundamental metrics / Macro data from Federal Reserve Economic Data